sureddy/sureddy/README.md

 # Hi, I'm Surendra Reddy 👋

 I build where code meets soil.
-My work sits at the intersection of governed autonomous systems, regenerative agriculture, and the trust infrastructure that institutions will need before they let AI act on their behalf.
+My work sits at the intersection of governed autonomous systems, regenerative AI, and the trust infrastructure that institutions will need before they let AI act on their behalf.
+Regenerative AI is regenerative systems thinking applied to intelligence itself: systems designed to restore and compound the health of what they touch, whether that is soil, supply chains, institutions, or the humans inside them.
+Agriculture is where the thinking started for me, and it remains the proving ground.

 I'm the founder of **451 Ventures**, a thesis-based venture lab for the period before consensus.
 We look for places where value is moving before the market has settled on language, categories, or winners.
 Enterprises are great at starting AI.
 I help them finish it.